openactive/harvesting-utils/README.md

 ## API Reference
 ### harvestRPDE

+Indefinitely harvests an RPDE feed, following the ["expected consumer behaviour" described in the RPDE spec](https://openactive.io/realtime-paged-data-exchange/#expected-consumer-behaviour).

+**N.B.** This function will run indefinitely, and only return if a fatal error occurs.
+For this reason, you will generally **not** want to run `await harvestRPDE(..)`.

 #### Required Parameters
 | Parameter | Type | Description |
 | --------- | ---- | ----------- |